-IOP Overview
+IOP Adjustment

 Accurate measurement of intraocular pressure (IOP) is fundamental in diagnosing and managing glaucoma.
 However, the thickness of the cornea can significantly influence these measurements.
 Thicker corneas tend to yield higher IOP readings, potentially leading to an overestimation of glaucoma risk, while thinner corneas might result in underestimation.
 To address this variability, it is essential for optometrists to adjust IOP readings based on corneal thickness.